reynaldo8374/1.2V-Bandgap-Reference-Design-TSMC-65nm-CMOS/README.md

   <img src="img/postlayout/final_layout.png" width="95%">
 </p>

-The layout integrates the 24-unit PNP array, segmented poly resistors, the BGR mirrors, the operational amplifier, compensation components, power routing, and substrate/well contacts.
-Repeated unit devices and symmetric routing were used where practical to preserve matching.
+The layout integrates the 24-unit PNP array, segmented poly resistors, the BGR current mirrors, the operational amplifier, compensation components, power routing, and substrate/well contacts.
+Matched transistors and resistors were implemented using common-centroid and symmetric placement where applicable, while dummy transistors and dummy resistor segments were added at the array boundaries to reduce edge-related process variation.
+Repeated unit devices, balanced routing, and similar surrounding environments were also maintained to minimize systematic mismatch between critical branches.
+Guard rings and distributed substrate/well contacts were used to improve isolation and provide a low-resistance body connection, while the sensitive BGR core and amplifier input nodes were routed as symmetrically and compactly as practical.

 ### 4.2 DRC